howonlee/mertonon/docs/v0_4_roadmap.md

 - [ ] Validations middleware
 - [ ] Validations middleware testing
+- [ ] Some whacking around with the norm nonlinearity

 - [ ] Intro BE and validation and test
 - [ ] FE hero display